Ash pond: United States

 Some of the provisions in the 2015 CCR regulation were challenged in litigation, and the United States Court of Appeals for the District of Columbia Circuit remanded certain portions of the regulation to EPA for further rulemaking.

 EPA also published an effluent guidelines (wastewater) regulation in 2015 pursuant to the Clean Water Act.
 The regulation limits discharges of toxic metals from power plants, including ash ponds and other wastestreams.
 The Agency estimated that the regulation would reduce the industry's metals discharges of 1.4 billion pounds annually.
-In October 2020 EPA published a final rule that reverses some provisions of the 2015 wastewater regulation.
-The revised regulation extends the compliance deadline for some power plants, and exempts some others completely from the more stringent 2015 requirements.
-The 2020 rule has been challenged in litigation.
-In August 2021 EPA announced that it plans to publish a proposed rule in fall 2022 that would address the 2020 rule and strengthen wastewater limitations.
+In 2020 EPA published a final rule that reversed some provisions of the 2015 wastewater regulation.
+The revised regulation extended the compliance deadline for some power plants, and exempted some others completely from the more stringent 2015 requirements.
+In May 2024 EPA published a final rule that reverses some aspects of the 2020 rule and tightens the wastewater limitations for some facilities.

-EPA published a proposed RCRA rule on August 14, 2019 that would use location-based criteria, rather than a numerical threshold (i.e. impoundment or landfill size) that would require an operator to demonstrate minimal environmental impact so that a site could remain in operation.